Studies show that hands-free cellular devices act as a significant source of cognitive distraction to drivers.

 While hands free cellphones eliminate both the manual and visual distractions that hand-held cellphones create, they are still a significant form of cognitive distraction.
-Engaging in any type of conversation over a hands free cellphone removes a driver’s concentration and focus off of the road and increases the risk for a devastating motor vehicle accident.
+Engaging in any type of conversation over a hands-free cellphone removes a driver’s concentration and focus off of the road and increases the risk for a devastating motor vehicle accident.

-Measuring the impact of cognitive distraction
+Measuring the impact of cognitive distraction from hands-free cellular devices.

-In order to determine whether hands free cellphones act as a significant source of cognitive distraction, researchers had study participants drive in a simulator, as well as a vehicle equipped with specialized monitors.
+In order to determine whether hands-free cellphones act as a significant source of cognitive distraction, researchers had study participants drive in a simulator, as well as a vehicle equipped with specialized monitors.
 While the participants were behind the wheel, they were asked to participate in a number of tasks.
-In addition to maintaining a conversation using a hands free cellphone, people were asked to complete the following:
+In addition to maintaining a conversation using a hands-free cellphone, people were asked to complete the following:

 - Listen to the radio